jaredcdavis/shellpool/README.md

 Operating Systems:

- - Linux, BSD, etc. (to start with)
+ - Linux (to start with)
+ - BSD (not tested yet)

+There is reasonably good [test suite](tests/) that can be used to help ensure compatibility with your system.

-I would welcome any patches that provide support for other Lisps or for Windows environments.
+I would welcome any patches that provide support for other Lisps or operating systems.

 ### Dependencies